BehEh/C4Masterserver/README.md

 -----------
 To directly use the masterserver you will need a webserver with PHP >= 5 and access to a MySQL-database.

-Start by opening the folder web and navigating through server and include, open the config.ini.
+Start by opening the folder /src and navigating through server and include, open the config.ini.
 Enter you're preferences there, everything is documented.

 IMPORTANT: Before you continue make sure this folder will be inaccessible through the web later by making sure a working .htaccess is present on an Apache server or there is a corresponding chmod on the whole include folder after uploading later on.